StanKocken/Presentation/README.md

     }

 Then you have your:
-- `FormPresenter` that extends `BasePresenter` and implement this `FormDef.IPresenter`
+- `FormPresenter` that extends `BasePresenter` and implements `FormDef.IPresenter`
-- `FormViewProxy` that extends `BaseDataProvider` and implement this `FormDef.IDataProvider`
+- `FormDataProvider` that extends `BaseDataProvider` and implements `FormDef.IDataProvider`
-- `FormDataProvider` that extends `BaseViewProxy` and implement this `FormDef.IView`
+- `FormViewProxy` that extends `BaseViewProxy` and implements `FormDef.IView`

 ## Go further

 ### Presenter into an Adapter

-This library has a dependency to [Efficient Adapter](https://github.com/StanKocken/EfficientAdapter) to use the same view cache mechanism.
+This library has a dependency on [Efficient Adapter](https://github.com/StanKocken/EfficientAdapter) to use the same view cache mechanism.

-This allow to apply the Presentation pattern to object into an `Adapter` as well.
-Your `ViewHolder` should extends `PresenterViewHolder` and your `Presenter` extends `BaseItemPresenter`.
+This allows to apply the Presentation pattern to object in an `Adapter` as well.
+Your `ViewHolder` should extend `PresenterViewHolder` and your `Presenter` should extend `BaseItemPresenter`.

 ## Proguard